Not sure if you should work out on fasting days?

 - There should be no difference and time of day you exercised and the amount of food consumed on that day.

 This was an interesting study because all of the benefits mentioned above also applied to the group who only fasted and did no exercise at all.
-Not only that, but the ADF-only group also had a reduction in hunger and an increase in satisfaction and fullness and the exercise group did not!
+Not only that, but the fasting only group also had a reduction in hunger and an increase in satisfaction and fullness and the exercise group did not!